Are you heading out to the campground this summer with a toddler in tow? Below you’ll find our absolute best tips for camping with toddlers.

 This tip is good for older kids too.
 Sometimes campsites are confusing and if they go off exploring and need to ask for directions, they’ll always know the site number where they’re staying.

 You could get fancy and use clear nail polish over the writing to ensure it stays on or make special ID bracelets, but really, using a marker will be sufficient.
-Just re-write as the marker fades over the duration of the trip.
+Just re-write it as the marker fades over the duration of the trip.

 Entertaining campsite diversions